BenjaminShinar/Books-Resources/AWS Skill Builder/Architect Learning Plan/Example Questions.md

 >
 > - Use VPC FlowLogs
 > - Use CloudWatch Metrics
-> - Use CloudWatch Logs to get the webserver logs from EC2 instance
+> - Use CloudWatch Logs to get the web server logs from EC2 instance
 > - Web application on AWS never have 404 errors

 ~~probably flow logs?~~ get the cloudWatch logs from EC2 instances and extract from that.
 VPC flowLogs capture layer 3 and 4 logs, not layer 7.